-Spring time is the time to begin thinking about your garden.
+Spring is the time to begin thinking seriously about your garden.
 Learn some tips and solutions for many gardening problems.

 Start by removing dead plants, old root systems, or any other debris that may have blown into your garden over the winter.
-Once your garden is clean, break up the old soil with a rotter tiller or shovel.
+Once your garden is clean, break up the old soil with a rototiller or shovel.
 If you are replanting a flowerbed where perennials or spring bulbs are already planted, be careful not to disturb their established roots.
 Add into your garden soil either compost you have made or use a prebagged option.
 We recommend Eko Compost, a 100% organic and thoroughly cured compost (cured means that your plants will receive more nitrogen!).
 Mix in approximately 1” of compost for every 8-10” of existing soil.
-After you have planted your garden, and your plants have accustomed themselves in their new home, then you will need to add in other nutrients, such as slow release fertilizer, phosphate, or other additives specific to the plants that you are growing.
-Stop by at Gulley Greenhouse located in Fort Collins, Colorado for more advise on how to prepare your soil.
+After you have planted your garden, and your plants have acclimated to their new home, then you will need to add in other nutrients, such as slow release fertilizer, phosphate, or other additives specific to the plants that you are growing.

 Now is the best time to divide and cut back fall blooming plants in your garden.
 If you have an area that is overrun by a certain plant, share the wealth with your friends and family.
 It’s best to divide most perennials when they are about two to four inches tall.
 While most plants like to be divided in the spring, some are best divided after bloom.
 These include oriental poppies, Siberian iris, bearded iris, and true lilies.
 Peonies are best divided in the fall.
 Only prune fall blooming perennials in the spring.
 Spring blooming perennials should be pruned immediately after their blooming cycle.

 Now is the ideal time to apply a pre-emergent to help prevent crabgrass, dandelion, thistles and other pesky weeds that grow from seed.
-Pre-emergents allow weed seeds to germinate but prevent the plant from developing, effectively eliminating them while they are still young spouts.
-A great, organic option for a pre-emergent herbicide is Corn Gluten.
+Pre-emergents allow weed seeds to germinate but prevent the plant from developing, effectively eliminating them while they are still young sprouts.
+A great, organic option for a pre-emergent herbicide is corn gluten.
 Corn gluten is a powdery byproduct of the corn milling process and an incredibly successful weed preventer.

 Do you have trees or shrubs that produce unwelcome fruit?
 Now is the time to act to prevent the flowers from maturing.
 Use Florel to stop fruit developing on trees and shrubs such as apple, buckeye, cottonwood, crabapple, elm, flowering pear, horse chestnut, maple, oak, olive, pine or any other ornamental or fruit tree.